The following is an excerpt.

 «We will use the experience that has been built up through many years in SIMLab and SFI CASA.
 Enodo will be a connecting link between the academic research in the Centre and industry».

 Quicker, more efficient and more reasonable

-Magnus Langseth, CEO in SFI CASA and fresh shareholder in Enodo states that «The FORNY2020 project has made the utility-value of our own research clear to us.
+Magnus Langseth, CEO in SFI CASA states that «The FORNY2020 project has made the utility-value of our own research clear to us.
 Industry is supportive.
-For many of us, this process has been long, but it has been great value».
+This process has been long, but it has been great value».

 Karl Vincent Høiseth who is the Head of Department for Structural Engineering at NTNU, says that he is impressed and proud of SFI CASA:

 «This is the ultimate attainment of an objective for a Centre for Research-based Innovation.
 Also, the FORNY2020 project is in itself an acknowledgement.
 It means that decision-makers have confidence in what CASA does».

 Reply to the challenges

 Oddbjørn Rødsten, the TTO project manager says that in many ways Enodo answers the challenges faced by CASA and other Centres for Research-based Innovation (SFI):

 The industrial partners can see that the research findings are interesting and useful.
 The problem is that industry often lacks the resources to transfer these findings into innovation.
 At the same time this the most important success criterion for an SFI.